slatinsky/DiscordChatExporter-frontend/README.md

 [All platforms] Find line `found X json channel exports` - if this number is 0, you don't have any valid exports in `/exports/` folder.

-[All platforms] Find if there is line `done` (at the end of lines `processing <PATH_TO_JSON_FILE>`) - if you see this line, preprocessing step finished successfully.
+[All platforms] Find if there is line `preprocess done` (at the end of lines `processing <PATH_TO_JSON_FILE>`) - if you see this line, preprocessing step finished successfully.
 If you don't see this line, please check if there is any stacktrace in the logs.
 Stacktrace looks like this:

 ```
 Traceback (most recent call last):